LiCracker/ai-papers-growth-comparison-of-top-countries-sample/Readme.md

     ![Install Geocoder](image/geocoder-install.png "Install Geocoder")

-## Run PySparkAIPapersGrowthComparison sample notebook
+## Run TopicPaperGrowthByCountry sample notebook

-In this section, you import PySparkAIPapersGrowthComparison.py as a notebook in Azure Databricks workspace and run the notebook.
+In this section, you import TopicPaperGrowthByCountry.py as a notebook in Azure Databricks workspace and run the notebook.

-1. Save **`PySparkAIPapersGrowthComparison.py`** in MAG dataset to local drive.
+1. Save **`TopicPaperGrowthByCountry.py`** in MAG dataset to local drive.

 1. In Azure Databricks workspace portal, from the **Workspace** > **Users** > **Your folder** drop-down, select **Import**.

-1. Drag and drop PySparkAIPapersGrowthComparison.py to the **Import Notebook** dialog box.
+1. Drag and drop TopicPaperGrowthByCountry.py to the **Import Notebook** dialog box.

 1. Replace `<AzureStorageAccount>`, `<AzureStorageAccessKey>`, and `<MagContainer>` placeholder values with the values that you collected while completing the prerequisites of this sample.